-We track the inner clump evolution for the whole galaxy population using the simulation's \texttt{SUBLINK} merger trees.
-We follow the main progenitors of each galaxy through cosmic time in the range $1.5 \lesssim t/\mathrm{Gyr} \lesssim 13.8$ (corresponding to the redshift interval $4 \gtrsim z \gtrsim 0$), and measure the gas and stellar mass of their inner clump, defined at all times as simply the region enclosed within $r = 1$ (physical) kpc.
+We tracked the inner-clump evolution for the whole galaxy population using the simulation's \texttt{SUBLINK} merger trees.
+We followed the main progenitors of each galaxy through cosmic time in the $1.5 \lesssim t/\mathrm{Gyr} \lesssim 13.8$ range (corresponding to the redshift interval $4 \gtrsim z \gtrsim 0$) and measured the gas and stellar mass of their inner clump, defined at all times as simply the region enclosed within $r = 1$ (physical) kpc.

-We then group galaxies by their $z=0$ stellar mass, stacking them in 0.5 dex bins.
+We then grouped galaxies by their $z=0$ stellar mass, stacking them in 0.5 dex bins.
 The curves in Figure \ref{FigEvolInnerClump} show the evolution of the median enclosed stellar (dashed) and baryonic (solid) mass of the inner clumps.
-Lower-mass bins are shown in redder colours and higher-mass bins in bluer, with coloured circles at $t \approx 13.5$ Gyr indicating the median stellar mass $\mathit{M_*}$ of each bin.
+Lower mass bins are shown by redder colours.
+Higher mass bins are shown in bluer coloured circles at $t \approx 13.5$ Gyr indicating the median stellar mass $\mathit{M_*}$ of each bin.

-In massive galaxies, the inner clump grows quickly and stagnates relatively early so that, by $z=0$, the clump has transformed essentially all of its baryons into stars.
-On the other hand, in dwarfs, the clump seems to accrete baryonic mass more continuously.
-These baryons are transformed less efficiently into stars, so that, at $z=0$, nearly half of the inner baryonic mass is in the form of gas.
+In massive galaxies, the inner clump grows quickly and stagnates relatively early; so, by $z=0$, the clump has transformed essentially all of its baryons into stars.
+On the other hand, in dwarfs the clump seems to accrete baryonic mass more continuously.
+These baryons are transformed less efficiently into stars so that, at $z=0$, nearly half of the inner baryonic mass is in the form of gas.

-The relative importance of the inner clump also evolves differently depending on galaxy mass, as shown in the left-hand panel of Figure \ref{FigSizeEvol}.
+The relative importance of the inner clump also evolves differently depending on galaxy mass, as shown in the left hand panel of Figure \ref{FigSizeEvol}.
 The clump's relative importance decreases with time in massive galaxies and increases in dwarfs.
 This has a knock-on effect on the evolution of galaxy sizes (middle panel of the same figure).
-Massive galaxies get larger with time, as young stars form progressively at larger radii, whereas star formation in dwarfs moves inward with time, as the inner clump becomes more dominant.
+Massive galaxies grow with time as young stars form progressively at larger radii, whereas star formation in dwarfs moves inward with time as the inner clump becomes more dominant.

-The effect is even more pronounced when tracking only "young stars" (i.e., those younger than $1$ Gyr at any given time), as shown in the right-hand panel of Figure \ref{FigSizeEvol}.
-Interestingly, in dwarfs, the radius that contains half of young stars moves inwards: as more of the inner clump's gas is transformed into stars the star-forming region inside the clump shrinks, leading to the formation of compact stellar cores which, in some cases, can dominate the stellar population of a galaxy.
+The effect is even more pronounced when tracking only 'young stars' (i.e. those younger than $1$ Gyr at any given time), as shown in the right hand panel of Figure \ref{FigSizeEvol}.
+Interestingly, in dwarfs, the radius that contains half of young stars moves inwards; as more of the inner clump's gas is transformed into stars, the star forming region inside the clump shrinks, leading to the formation of compact stellar cores, which, in some cases, can dominate the stellar population of a galaxy.